avplayer/dtplayer_cpp/README.md

 Introduction
 ========

-dtplayer is based on C , aimed to provide multimedia playing service base on ffmpeg2.0.
+dtplayer is based on C++ , aimed to provide multimedia playing service base on ffmpeg2.0.

 At present, dtplayer have provided examples on stream-demuxer-decoder-render modules.
 User can easily understand how to add new element.